sebastianbarfort/sds/_posts/2015-08-31-getting-started.md

 ## A Github account

-[Github](http://github.com)is a platform that facilitates collaboration on projects that use git.
+[Github](http://github.com) is a platform that facilitates collaboration on projects that use git.
 You can use it to host projects, publish them to the web, and share them with other people.
 [Create a free account](https://help.github.com/articles/signing-up-for-a-new-github-account/) if you don't already have one.

 Once you have an account, clone the [course repository](https://github.com/sebastianbarfort/sds) using your local git client.
 This is most easily done on the command line as follows: